Gregwar/fatcat/README.md

 ## Hacking

-You can use `fatcat` to hack your FAT32 filesystem
+You can use `fatcat` to hack your FAT filesystem

 ### Informations